6 Tips For Launching A Luxury Start-Up

 Know The Market Shifts And Risks

 How the market shifted also contributed to how the shine of natural diamonds diminished.
-People are being more aware.
+People are becoming more aware.
 As popularly seen in the movie Blood Diamonds, the working condition in diamond mines is awful.
 Not to mention how these mines destroy the environment and emit harmful gasses to the ozone layer.

 Determine Your Position By Differentiation